tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 ## Using WebHooks

-The WebHooks feature allows the application server to send application related events to specific HTTP(S) endpoints.
-Creating a WebHook requires you to have an endpoint available as an event sink.
+The WebHooks feature allows the application server to send application related messages to specific HTTP(S) endpoints.
+Creating a WebHook requires you to have an endpoint available as a message sink.

 ```bash
 $ docker-compose exec stack ttn-lw-cli app webhook set --application-id app1 --webhook-id wh1 --base-url https://example.com/lorahooks --join-accept.path "join" --format "json"